strapi/strapi/docs/3.0.0-beta.x/concepts/routing.md

 `./api/**/config/routes.json` files define all available endpoints for the clients.

-By default Strapi generate endpoints for all your Content Type.
-More information in the [Content API](../content-api/api-endpoints.md) documentation.
+By default, Strapi generates endpoints for all your Content Types.
+More information is in the [Content API](../content-api/api-endpoints.md) documentation.

 ## How to create a route?